Fix Amazon Keyword Cannibalization: PPC Optimization Guide

 Search query cannibalization occurs when more than one of your campaigns or ad groups competes to serve an ad for the same shopper search term.
 Instead of presenting a unified front in the auction, your account splits its strength and pushes multiple entities to jostle for the same impression.
 The typical symptom is deceptively simple: you pay more while learning less, because performance signals are scattered across duplicated touchpoints.
 The result is an inefficient spend pattern in which your data becomes noisy, your bidding decisions become less confident, and your visibility becomes inconsistent across placements and times of day.

-On Amazon, the mechanics of delivery make this issue particularly acute.
-The advertising algorithm prefers clarity.
-It needs to understand which of your assets should represent your brand for a given query.
+In practice, advertisers often observe performance volatility when multiple campaigns target the same query.
+Amazon must determine which eligible ad is most appropriate to serve for that shopper search.
 When it sees two or three of your own campaigns signaling interest in the same term, it must make a choice on your behalf, and that choice often changes from hour to hour as budgets fluctuate and bids shift.
 Over a week or a month, this volatility creates a fog over your metrics.
 The Auto campaign may win mornings, a Broad ad group may pop up in the afternoon, and your carefully tuned Exact campaign might only capture a subset of prime impressions.
 None of those entities receives the full weight of signal it needs to stabilize top-of-search performance and to accumulate the data that drives smarter bids.
 Meanwhile, your competitors benefit from the inconsistency and can win more auctions at a lower clearing price.

-It is important to distinguish cannibalization from healthy redundancy.
 Short periods of overlapping coverage can be useful during testing or transitions, such as when you are migrating a promising query from Auto discovery to Exact ownership and need a few days to validate conversion consistency.
 That transitional overlap should be time-boxed and followed by decisive negative keyword actions.
 Cannibalization, by contrast, is unmanaged and persistent.
 It happens when the same query continues to trigger multiple campaigns without a clear owner and without the negative keyword map that prevents internal poaching.
-The difference between these two scenarios—temporary redundancy versus chronic cannibalization—will determine whether your ad system becomes sharper over time or slowly erodes its own efficiency.
+The difference between these two scenarios (temporary redundancy versus chronic cannibalization) will determine whether your ad system becomes sharper over time or slowly erodes its own efficiency.

 Why Search Query Cannibalization Happens in Amazon PPC